 Live from the SoCal MakerCon show floor, author Joe Micallef details how he started in the 3D print industry and began to write his book, “Beginning Design for 3D Printing.”
 Beginners are introduced to 3D model design and creation with easy to follow tutorials for many free CAD software programs.
 There is a critical need for CAD designers and 3D print experts in the growing 3DP economy.

-Hey, we’re here at SoCal Maker Con with Joe Micallef, who’s an author of a book about design for 3D printing.
-Thank you so much for joining us today.
+We’re here at SoCal MakerCon with Joe Micallef, who’s an author of a book about design for 3D printing.
+Thank you for joining us.

 No problem.
 You’re welcome.

 Please tell us a little bit about yourself and how you got interested in 3D printing and why you wrote the book.